learn-co-students/rails-assessment-v-000/note.md

 #Need to add:
   -set up navigation in layout
   -add edit user link to user index
+  -admin can view each user
+  -what should be the home page?
+Split out from user profile?
+  -add note if no new slots available

 #Maybe add
   -confirmation pending/confirmed! to user time slots